 UHS is here to keep you healthy while you focus on your studies at UT Austin.
 You can expect the same types of services that you can get from your family doctor...and more.

 Our healthcare providers are board-certified family practice physicians, internal medicine physicians, physician assistants, certified nurse practitioners and behavioral health consultants who are supported by a staff of nurses, medical technologists, radiological and ultrasound technologists, a dietitian and health promotion professionals.

 UHS general medicine clinics provide primary medical care tailored to the unique needs of college students.
 Common medical services include diagnosis and treatment of:

 You can also schedule appointments for

-We also offer a 24-Hour Nurse Advice Line, an urgent care clinic, allergy shots, immunizations, and travel health appointments as well as sports medicine, and women's health specialty clinics.
-If you need care that isn't offered at UHS, we can refer you to a specialist in the community - just like your family doctor would.
+UHS also offers an urgent care clinic, allergy shots, immunizations and travel health appointments as well as sports medicine and women's health specialty clinics.
+If you need care not offered at UHS, we can refer you to appropriate resources in the community - just like your family doctor would.

 UHS utilizes chaperones for all sensitive physical examinations, including breast, genital, and rectal exam.
 For more information view the Patient Guide to Sensitive Health Exams (PDF).